mlucy/mnist_aec_pytorch/experiments/results/results.md

 ## Thoughts

 Overall these look very similar.
-Our capacity 4/8 seems to be behaving slightly differently, not sure why, should probably re-run the training and see if it was just an outlier.
+We seem to bottom out and start rising in loss earlier than they do and at a slightly higher loss.
+That seems suspicious to me, I should double-check the training code.

 # Experiment 3 (Table 1)